AIZuerich/A-bot-for-Beginner/README.md

 Beginner Bot.
-Discord js guide, but a changed.
+Discord js guide, but changed.
 Working on it!
 A  bot for discord.